tank208/plc-student-demo-platform/01_modules/03_Celsius_Sensor_Control/03_SG_Celsius_Sensor_Control.md

 - [ ] Relays respond correctly to Avg_Temp values
 - [ ] LEDs indicate fan and alarm conditions accurately
 - [ ] Student can explain logic and temperature smoothing

 ---

+## Quick Self-Test

+- What temperature turns on the heater relays?
+- What is the purpose of hysteresis in this lab?
+- How is `Degrees_F` calculated from `Degrees_Output`?

+---